Vegan Fashion Brand: Natalie Dean's "Beyond Skin"

 We had to move from our UK factories twice over the years as sadly both met their demise.
 With a determination to survive we found and finally outgrew our third UK manufacturer and eventually moved our production to Spain where our manufacturing remains today.

-- Any regrets or things you would do differently?
+Any regrets or things you would do differently as a vegan fashion brand?

 Hindsight is a wonderful thing and although we have had our fair share of tough times it has ultimately been an amazing journey.
 I guess if I could start again with everything I know now I probably would have entered the men's footwear arena earlier, as we still get so many requests, but we have not yet found the right factory to work with.